 The handles of a pan are most frequently responsible for restricting its use in the oven.
 These handles are usually made of insulating materials such as wood and plastic to provide comfort in holding the pan.
 However, these materials also limit the use of the pan for baking as they easily melt in the oven at higher temperatures.

 This is why you must always be careful when placing frying pans with insulated handles in the oven.
 Insulated handles made of Silicone are better at withstanding heat.
-They are safe to put in the oven at temperatures of around 330°F to 475°F.
+They are also oven proof and safe to put in the oven at temperatures of around 330°F to 475°F.

 Rubber handles are also usually oven-safe.
 You may notice discoloration in them after being put in the oven but this does not affect their functionality.